eslint/eslint/docs/rules/keyword-spacing.md

+# keyword-spacing

-# enforce consistent spacing before and after keywords (keyword-spacing)
+Enforces consistent spacing before and after keywords.

 Keywords are syntax elements of JavaScript, such as `try` and `if`.
 These keywords have special meaning to the language and so often appear in a different color in code editors.